 If your CAC vs LTV math doesn't currently factor in return rate and discount depth by SKU, the ratio you're using to make budget decisions is optimistic by definition, not by a small margin.

 A proper unit economics review pulls actual return data and discount depth from Shopify, layers it against fully loaded acquisition cost, and rebuilds the CAC vs LTV picture per channel and per product line.
 That's the version of the number worth scaling against.
+The same fully-loaded-cost thinking applies on the ad platform side too, Meta ROAS often tells a different story than your actual bank account, and CAC payback period is the metric that tells you how fast you actually recover what you spent acquiring that customer.